The Friends Game: A System For Thriving As An Introvert

 - How many different types of plants can I name in 10 minutes?

-- What can I do to improve my solo workout routine?
-Let’s learn about how muscles work…
+- What can I do to improve my workout routine?
+Let’s learn how muscles work…

-In January, I decided to try an experiment by creating a simple system that would help me keep up with my friends by giving me a template to work from.
+So, I tried an experiment by creating a simple system that would help me keep up with my friends.
+I wanted a template I could work from.

-I’ve had better relationships with friends this year than I’ve had my entire adult life.
+And I’m glad I did.
+Since implementing my little system, I’ve had better relationships with friends than I’ve had my entire adult life.
 I’m happier and healthier.
-And now I love my little system.
-I call it “The Friends Game.”
+I call my system “The Friends Game.”

 Here’s how it works.
 I hope you find it useful.